lijinbio/cellqc/README.md

 1. samples

 This is a sample file (e.g., `samples.txt`) that defines sample ID and its Cell Ranger output directory.
-This file is tab-delimited with two headers `sample` and `cellranger`.
+The third column `nrun` is the number of sequencing runs of a sample.
+It is useful for a sample with a Cell Ranger analysis using combined raw reads from multiple runs.
+This file is tab-delimited with three headers `sample`, `cellranger`, and `nrun`.

 2. dropkick